Arsenal captain Little signs contract extension

 She added: "Arsenal has been such an important part of my life and over time this club has become my home.
 It continues to be a privilege to represent Arsenal and I'm still so motivated to move this club forward and to be a part of its success."

-Former Scotland international Little has won three WSL titles, three FA Cups and five League Cups with Arsenal, and was awarded an MBE for services to football in the 2023 New Year Honours list.
+Former Scotland international Little has won five top-flight league titles, three FA Cups and five League Cups since joining Arsenal for her first spell in 2008, and was awarded an MBE for services to football in the 2023 New Year Honours list.

 Head coach Jonas Eidevall said: "Kim is a world-class player and an exemplary professional.
 Her contribution here over many years has been outstanding and we are so pleased that she will continue to represent Arsenal for years to come.